davidpdrsn/CardistryIO/README.md

 ### Most important

+- [ ] Instagram integration
+- [ ] Rate videos
+- [ ] Rate moves
+- [ ] Add types to videos: Performance, tutorial, move showcase, idea
+- [ ] Notifications when your video is approved
+- [ ] Notifications when someone comments on one of your videos
+- [ ] Notifications when someone shares a video with you
 - [ ] Refactor policies to be composed of sub policies, makes things more modular and reduces duplication
 - [ ] Convert rest of the forms to use simple form